annefried/annefried.github.io/_pages/talks.md

 ---

+April 15, 2026: **Neurosymbolic Models of Uncertainty and Logical Reasoning**.
+Invited Talk at the Boulder Natural Language Processing Seminar, University of Colorado Boulder (remote).

 February 26, 2026: **Temporal dynamics and linguistic patterns in discourse modes: The case of narrative passages**.
 Hanna Schmück, Sonja Zeman, Annemarie Friedrich, and Claudia Claridge.
 Talk at DGfS 2026 (Trier), AG 9 Linguistic patterns of textual organization across registers.